IRAQ – The Trip

 The pro-Iraqi government Popular Mobilization Forces captured the city on 26 April 2017.
 A spokeswoman for the militias stated that ISIL had destroyed the sculptures and engraved images of the site, but its walls and towers were still standing though contained holes and scratches received from ISIL bullets.
 It was reported on 1 May that the site had suffered less damage than feared earlier.
 A journalist of EFE had earlier reported finding many destroyed statues, burnt buildings as well as signs of looting.
 Layla Salih, head of antiquities for Nineveh Governorate, stated that most of the buildings were intact and the destruction didn’t compare with that of other archaeological sites of Iraq.
 A PMF commander also stated that the damage was relatively minor.

-TIKRIT is a city located 140 km NW of Baghdad and 220 km SE of Mosul on the Tigris River.
+TIKRIT is located 140 km NW of Baghdad and 220 km SE of Mosul on the Tigris River.
 It is the administrative center of the Saladin Governorate.
 As of 2012, it had a population of 160,000, mainly Sunni Arabs.

 Under Ba’athism, Tikrit was best remembered as the hometown of Saddam Hussein, and as a power base for his regime up until the US-led invasion of Iraq in 2003.
 After the invasion, the city has been the site of conflict, culminating in the Second Battle of Tikrit from March through April 2015, which resulted in the displacement of 28,000 civilians.
 The Iraqi government regained control of the city from the Islamic State of Iraq and the Levant on March 31, 2015, and it is now at peace.